USC loses QB Daniels to injury, outlasts Fresno State 31-23

 Fresno State welcomes Minnesota to Bulldog Stadium next Saturday for the first visit from a Big Ten team since 2014.

-USC opens Pac-12 play with a visit from Stanford next Saturday in the California private schools’ annual way-too-early meeting required by their mutual nonconference series with Notre Dame.
+USC opens Pac-12 play with a visit from Stanford next Saturday in the California private schools’ annual way-too-early meeting.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25